Data-Driven Influence Functions for Optimization-Based Causal Inference: Problem Setup: From Numerical to Empirical Gateaux Derivatives

-\begin{example}[\Cref{ex-cfactualmean}, continued] The influence function \citep{robins1994estimation,hahn1998role} for a mean potential outcome is: \end{example} Hence the canonical doubly-robust estimator (augmented inverse propensity weighting, or AIPW) can be viewed as a one-step adjustment.
+We provide a term-by-term exact characterization of how finite-differences approximates the simplest and most canonical IF in causal inference.
+In \Cref{sec-stochopt}, we build on this initial exact characterization and study more complicated functionals to highlight more general applicability.

-We conclude our introductory remarks by noting some limitations of our approach.
-We omit discussion of semiparametric efficiency since we focus on computing influence functions without the discussion of model restrictions and tangent spaces.
-Although \citet{carone2018toward,ichimura2015influence} focus on semiparametric models, we focus on Gateaux derivatives under a nonparametric model; \citet{carone2018toward} suggest one can handle the semiparametric case by evaluating a Gateaux derivative and projecting onto the model space directly.
-Hence our analysis can be viewed as considering the case of nonparametric models; or analyzing the first step of a procedure for semiparametric models.
+We conclude our introductory remarks by noting limitations of our work.
+We omit discussion of semiparametric efficiency since we focus on computing influence functions without the consideration of model restrictions and tangent spaces.
+That is, we focus on influence functions under a nonparametric model.
 Throughout, we assume the functional is pathwise differentiable.
-This assumption does warrant caution, because this is a technical condition that poses a fundamental barrier for efforts for ``automation"; hence empirical Gateaux derivatives are intended to augment but not supplant or replace analytical expertise.
-However, under the (stronger) assumption of Frechet rather than Gateaux differentiability, previous works give sufficient conditions that imply the validity of these approaches. \citet[sec.
-4]{ichimura2015influence} provides a generic sufficient condition for asymptotic linearity assuming additionally that the Frechet derivative is Lipschitz, while \cite{kandasamy2015nonparametric} show the remainder term is second order; both under convergence rate conditions on the density inputs.
-See \Cref{apx-discussion-pathwisediff} for more discussion, including a class of problems where general guarantees are possible, i.e. strongly convex stochastic programs.
+This assumption does warrant caution, because this condition can pose a fundamental barrier to efforts for ``automation"; hence empirical Gateaux derivatives are intended to augment but not replace analytical expertise.
+See \Cref{apx-discussion-pathwisediff} for discussion on generic conditions. \if\forjournal 0 \footnote{However, under the (stronger) assumption of Fr\'echet rather than Gateaux differentiability, previous work gives sufficient conditions that imply the sufficiency of our assumption. \citet[sec.
+4]{ichimura2015influence} provide a generic sufficient condition for asymptotic linearity assuming that the Fr\'echet derivative is Lipschitz, while \cite{kandasamy2015nonparametric} show the remainder term is second order; both results are obtained under convergence rate conditions on the input densities. } \fi